Our Pediatricians specialize in the treatment of children, both in maintaining health and treating illness and injury.

 PEDIATRICS QUESTIONS & ANSWERS

 Q: How does pediatrics differ from adult care?A: The smaller body of an infant or child has a considerably different physiology from that of an adult who has finished growing.
 Caring for a child is not like caring for a small adult, particularly since their bodies are growing and changing all the time.
-Genetic differences, congenital defects, and developmental issues will be a larger concern to pediatricians than to internal medicine physicians who care for adults.
+Genetic differences, congenital defects, and developmental issues will be a larger concern to providers than to internal medicine physicians who care for adults.
 Children also cannot make decisions on their own and frequently do not understand what is going on inside their bodies or the best treatment options.
-Because of this, pediatricians have to be specially trained to talk with children and their parents so everyone involved feels comfortable.
+Because of this, providers have to be specially trained to talk with children and their parents so everyone involved feels comfortable.

 - Conduct physical exams

-Give your child receives important immunizations
+Ensure your child receives important immunizations

 Ensure developmental milestones in growth, behavior, and skills are being met